rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/Mendel's laws of inheritance.md

 #### Mendel's experiments
 **Mendel's laws of inheritance** was proposed by Gregor Mendel in the 1860s after conducting <u>breeding experiments</u> on <span style="color: skyblue">pea plants</span>.

-Two main experiments to determine the laws of inheritance will be discussed:
-- Monohybrid Cross
-- Dihybrid Cross

 **Pea plants** were chosen because:
 - They had easily observable characteristics.
 - They grew fast.